jcowey/P3/OJS/change_published_file.md

 In the top right hand corner you will see your sign in name.
 Click on it, then click on dashboard.

 On the left hand side below the cover icon you will see `Issues` as the second word below the icon.
-Click on Ìssues`
+Click on `Issues` and then click on `Back Issues`